Homilsha Woods National Nature Park: Climate and ecoregion

-Flora and fauna
+Biodiversity

 The terrain is one of hills and ravines, with maple-ash-oak forests on the slopes of the right bank, and pine forests on the sandy terraces of the left bank.
 The forested areas are bordered by wet and dry meadows, with numerous small lakes.
 500 hectares of the forest are 130–150 years old, with some oaks 200–300 years old.

-There are 850 species of higher plants that have been recorded in the park, with 138 of them listed as rare.
+Animals.
 50 species of fish are found in the lakes and streams, 153 species of birds, and 53 species of mammals.
+Chromista.
+More than 80 species of chromistans (organisms historically but incorrectly classified with the fungi) have been recorded from the park.
+Many of these occur on or in living plant tissues, while others are parasites of fish.
+Fungi.
+More than 1200 non-lichen-forming species of fungi have been recorded from within the park.
+These include mycorrhizal fungi, fungi in or on living plant tissues, saprotrophs mostly on dead plant material but also on dung, and a few species growing on arthropods or on other fungi.
+Plants.
+850 species of plants have been recorded in the park, with 138 listed as rare.
+Protista.
+More than 160 species of slime-moulds (one small group of protists formerly classified with the fungi) have also been recorded.

 Public use

 There are five major hiking routes, and guided excursions are available.
 Shorter hiking routes access historical and cultural monuments.
 Park management sponsors educational programs, as well as scientific and research projects.
 There is lodging at marked points along the river through the park.
 Swimming is permitted at designated areas.

 The National Nature Park "Homilshan Forests" occupies a special place in nature conservation.
 The protected area here was very successfully allocated - in the very heart of the park, which created difficulties for people to visit it.
 The roads leading to the park are blocked by barriers and there are safety signs.
 In addition, at the suggestion of the scientific staff of the park, special protective areas from 10 to 120 hectares, called "especially valuable natural areas", were allocated in the economic zone and in the zone of regulated recreation, which were prescribed in the Project for the organization of the territory of this park.
-As a rule, any solid and selective felling, recreation, installation of small architectural forms were prohibited on them, and regular haying is not carried out in May-June, as in steppe reserves, but in autumn.
+As a rule, any solid and selective felling, recreation, installation of small architectural forms were prohibited on them, and regular haying is not carried out in May–June, as in steppe reserves, but in autumn.